 - Most banks don't provide "cash back" at this level so you'll need to budget for lawyers costs.
 Normally around $1500 for a purchase

 Hopefully this helps to clear things up and I'm sure there are lots of questions you may have.
-We're here to help so feel free to click the "contact us" tab at the top of the page and we can help to make a clear plan with you.
+We're here to help so feel free to contact us and we can help to make a clear plan with you.